wallace-js/wallace/README.md

 - In your browser using StackBlitz (choose [TypeScript](https://stackblitz.com/edit/wallace-ts?file=src%2Findex.tsx) or [JavaScript](https://stackblitz.com/edit/wallace-js?file=src%2Findex.jsx))
 - Locally with `npx create-wallace-app`

-There are also [examples](https://github.com/wallace-js/wallace/tree/master/examples) which have a link in their README to open it in [StackBlitz](https://stackblitz.com) so you can play around online, or download as a project that will run locally.
+There are also [examples](https://github.com/wallace-js/wallace/tree/master/examples) which all have a [StackBlitz](https://stackblitz.com) link in their README so you can edit it online, then download it as a fully working project.

 ### Compilation